ArpitSureka/playwright-sap.dev/docs/locators/getByRoleUI5.md

 1. **Prefer properties over indexes**: Using `.nth()` should be a last resort as the order of elements might change
 2. **Use meaningful properties**: Text, label, and title are usually more stable than technical IDs
 3. **Start with less specific matching**: Begin with `exact: false` (default) and only use `exact: true` when necessary
-4. **Chain locators for complex UIs**: Use the parent-child relationship to narrow down your search
-5. **Use UI5 Inspector**: Always verify the control type and available properties with UI5 Inspector
+4. **Use UI5 Inspector**: Always verify the control type and available properties with UI5 Inspector

 ## See Also